 Fibro can be treated, and people with Fibro can get better.
 If you or someone you love has Fibro, contact us for an initial assessment, check-out our self-paced online video course, or order a book or tracker.

 Schedule a one-on-one session, either remotely or in person.
-A Cognitive Behavioral Therapist for more than 30 years, Sara has helped dozens of people on the journey of Fibromyalgia and CFS.
+A Cognitive Behavioral Therapist for more than 30 years, Sara has helped dozens of people on the journey of Fibromyalgia and CFS. $200 for a one-time session, $150 per hour for ongoing therapy.

 Online Video Course